Bixilon/Minosoft/ReadMe.md

 ## System requirements

 - CPU: Minosoft works mostly asynchronous, so multiple cores are good.
 For FPS more clock speed is better.
-- RAM: ~500Mib.
-With overhead, etc 2Gib recommended
+- RAM: Minimum 300 MiB, 1 GiB recommended
-- Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (~80 Mib).
-You also need to have the "normal" minecraft assets (~ 300 MB per minecraft version).
+- Disk space: Minosoft itself is pretty small (2-3 MiB), the libraries are a bit bigger (~80 MiB).
+You also need to have the "normal" minecraft assets (~ 300 MiB per minecraft version).
 - GPU: OpenGL 3.3+.
 Every modern GPU works and is recommended.
 - Java 11+, newest version recommended (This is really important, we use features that are only available in this version.
 Java 8 is currently **not** supported).